-- Now we have everything we need to drive around the edge of the planet automatically! - To do this, your program needs to: - Check the left sensor - If the sensor is 0, we are about to drive off the planet!
-Turn slightly right towards the middle of the planet - Else, we are still on the planet just drive forwards - Your robot should drive around the edge of the planet, without getting lost.
-There is a hint of the blocks you need in the picture if you need help! - Try and make your robot drive around the planet as smoothly as you can.
+- Now we have everything we need to drive around the edge of the planet automatically! - To do this, your program needs to: - Drive forwards - Check the sensor - If the sensor is 0, we are about to drive off the planet!
+Turn slightly towards the middle of the planet and then go forwards again. - Your robot should drive around the edge of the planet, without getting lost. - Try and make your robot drive around the planet as smoothly as you can, by adjusting the turning time.